 What if I miss time from work due to my injury, will I be paid?

-If your injuries require you to miss work, you may be eligible for temporary disability benefits (also called time loss benefits) if your attending physician authorizes you to be away from work.
-The following link will direct you to the SAIF time loss benefits page.
+- If your injuries require you to miss work, you may be eligible for temporary disability benefits (also called time loss benefits) if your attending physician authorizes you to be away from work.

 What if I still have questions about Workers' Compensation?